Cwc-Lib/leveldb/README.md

 # LevelDB Cwc version

 ## How to build
--Grab the last Cwc Release [Cwc](https://github.com/VLiance/Cwc/releases)
+-Grab the last [Cwc](https://github.com/VLiance/Cwc/releases) Release

 -Open the executable, the first use it will asscociate **.cwMake** files. *The menu "Config/Set cwc" do the same thing.*